Healthy growth for converged systems market – but what’s driving it?

 According to the International Data Corporation (IDC), worldwide converged systems market revenue increased 19.6 percent year on year in the first quarter of 2018 (1Q18) to reach US$3.2 billion.

-"Organisations around the world are increasing their investments on data centre technologies that eliminate inefficient silos and support business-centric decisions rather than infrastructure-centric decisions," says IDC server and storage infrastructure research vice president Eric Sheppard.
+"Organisations around the world are increasing their investments on data center technologies that eliminate inefficient silos and support business-centric decisions rather than infrastructure-centric decisions," says IDC server and storage infrastructure research vice president Eric Sheppard.

 IDC broke up the converged systems market into three segments – certified reference systems & integrated infrastructure, integrated platforms, and hyperconverged systems.
 Despite the overall market growth, two of these segments remained stagnant while one skyrocketed, can you guess which one?